in2code-de/osm/readme.md

 ## Introduction

 A small but modern OpenStreetMap extension for TYPO3 (10 and newer).
 You can simply show a map with or without markers.
-If you want to show a marker, just add an address in FlexForm or geo coordinates.
+One or more addresses can be added as human readable address or with geo coordinates.

-A second plugin allows you to show multiple markers from tt_address records (when tt_address.latitude and .longitude is filled).
+A second plugin allows you to show addresses from tt_address records (when tt_address.latitude and .longitude is filled).

 No jQuery, just vanilla JS.
 Modern asset collector used for includes of JS or CSS.
+PSR-14 eventdispatcher can be used to manipulate markers and labels.

 ## Plugin 1